whymarrh/morse-code-keyboard/readme.markdown

 # What it is #

-The **Morse Code Soft Keyboard** or **Morse Code Input Method Editor (MCIME)** is a soft keyboard for Android phones and tablets that replaces the default keyboard with one that only has two buttons -- a dot and a dash.
-Many thanks to Google for sharing [this great idea][Gmail Tap] on April Fool's day.
+**Morse code Input Method Editor (MCIME)** is a soft keyboard for Android phones and tablets that replaces the default keyboard with one that only has two buttons -- a dot and a dash.
+Many thanks to Google for sharing [this great idea][Gmail Tap] on April Fool's day 2012.

 > You can tap it in the morning,
 > You can tap it at night,